 If you like, you can download Volume Step Adjuster from here.
 You can use it to remove or disable the Volume OSD.

-As this is a portable app, you will have to run it manually every time after a restart.
+As it is a portable app, you will have to run it manually every time after a restart.
 However, if you wish, you can make the program run on startup.